Glossary of US Real Estate Terms Commonly Used

 The Federal Housing Administration is a US agency that offers mortgage insurance for federally qualified lenders.

-An FHA loan is a loan that is provided by federally qualified lenders and insured by the Federal Housing Administration.
+An FHA loan is a loan provided by federally qualified lenders and insured by the Federal Housing Administration.

-Since FHA loans are federally insured by the FHA, it allows lenders to provide less stringent and more flexible qualification requirements, including down payments as little as 3.5%.
+Since the FHA federally insures FHA loans, it allows lenders to provide less stringent and more flexible qualification requirements, including down payments as little as 3.5%.